Best smartwatches for cycling: wrist-based performance pushers - Cycling Weekly

 While you can record a cycling activity with a standard running smartwatch, when you save the activity it’ll save it as a run and probably in running metrics too (for example pace per mile/kilometre).
 This means you’ll have to manually edit all your data post activities.

-Garmin’s range topping Forerunner watch comes with stacks of performance pushing features, but with a price tag to match.
+Garmin’s range topping Forerunner watch comes with stacks of performance pushing features, but, at £469, with a price tag to match.

 In terms of its sensors, it comes with a barometer, altimeter, thermometer and built in compass and heart rate monitor.
 Garmin claim its battery life is two weeks in watch mode, 24 hours in GPS mode or 40 hours in UltraTrac – Garmin’s battery saving GPS mode.
-It uses both Bluetooth Smart and ANT+ to connect to external speed, cadence and power sensors .
+It uses both Bluetooth Smart and ANT+ to connect to external speed, cadence and power sensors.

 The Suunto Spartan HR weighs in at £399, a touch cheaper than the Garmin Forerunner 935.
 Unlike the Garmin model it sports a big touchscreen as well as buttons on the side.